 If you have an Apple Watch or the AirPods Max, you can use the Digital Crown to do this instead.
 Keyboard shortcuts for volume on your Mac will also work!

-If you want to treat your ears well but still love that thumping volume, don’t forget to enable the active noise cancellation on AirPods Pro.
-While the traditional line of AirPods doesn’t have noise cancellation, the AirPods Pro offer this mode as a way to get rid of background noises.
+If you want to treat your ears well but still love that thumping volume, don’t forget to enable the active noise cancellation (ANC) on AirPods Pro.
+While the non-Pro line of AirPods doesn’t have noise cancellation, the AirPods Pro offer this mode as a way to get rid of background noises.
 The result is clearer sound without needing to max the volume out, allowing you to enjoy your audio more easily without worrying about your hearing.
 There is also a transparency mode that lets some sound in for added environmental safety.

 Wondering, “Why are my AirPods so quiet?”
 These extra tips may also help:

 Step 1: Check for Low Power mode: If the battery is low, your iPhone may have gone into Low Power mode.
 This often decreases sound as a side effect, which means you’ll need to compensate.

 Step 2: Experiment with your EQ settings: The equalizer is not always your friend.
 Some EQ modes may lower the volume, or at least lower the type of audio you’re most interested in hearing.
 You may need to turn it off.